SocomX1/CISC211_quiz3/code.md

 _start:
-	mov ecx,[factorialBase]; designate number to take the factorial of as counter index mov eax,1; designate eax as the iterative value of the factorial jmp iterate; begin calculation
+	mov ecx,[factorialBase]; designate number to take the factorial of as counter index mov eax,[factorialBase]; designate eax as the iterative value of the factorial loop iterate; begin calculation

 iterate:
 	imul eax,ecx; multiply current value of factorial by current index